HL7/ccda-on-fhir/input/pagecontent/FC-medications.md

 </div>
 <br/>

 This page provides a mapping from FHIR to CDA.
 For the CDA to FHIR mapping, please refer to [Medications CDA → FHIR](./CF-medications.html).
-For guidance on how to read the table below, see [Reading the C-CDA ↔ FHIR Mapping Pages](./mappingGuidance.html)
+For guidance on how to read the table below, see [Reading the C-CDA ↔ FHIR Mapping Pages](./mappingGuidance.html).

+See guidance on timing mappings on [Medications CDA → FHIR](./CF-medications.html).

 ### FHIR to C-CDA